Introduction to Python

 {1, 10, 11.2, 5, 5.3, 6.6, 7, 8.8, 'item0', 'item4', 'item5'}

-method returns the deleted item.
+method returns the removed item.

 print(f"set antes de pop(): {set_}")eliminado = set_.pop()print(f"Se ha eliminado {eliminado}")